This page contains all the cost details associated with training in the our club.

 club does have overheads to meet, hall fees etc and monthly payments

 really do help the smooth running of the club, your cooperation on this is

 To encourage this, we offer significant family discounts for those who enrol into twice weekly training.
 If

 you have 2 members of the same family training, you will get a £5

-reduction to the monthly fee (so in total would cost £65).
+reduction to the monthly fee.
 If you have

 three or more family members training you would pay £70 for the whole